plone/plone.api/src/plone/api/docs/index.rst

 In addition we want a simple entry point for the most important tools that are needed on nearly every project.
 We will also add helper methods for things that the tools should already do themselves in an easy way, but currently don't.
+Keeping everything in one place helps keep the API introspectable and discoverable, which are important aspects of being Pythonic.

 We plan to deprecate such methods as soon as the tools implement an acceptable API.